 In order to permit the transmitter to avoid falling behind, each packet in an IT DMA context program contains a skip branch address.
 Any time the IT DMA wants to correct for a cycle loss, it will follow this branch instead of transmitting the packet.
+For each cycle's worth of packets (descriptor blocks), the IT DMA will either put all of the packets into the FIFO or will skip all of the packets.
+This branch is not used for error conditions other than cycle loss.

-Software can use this branch in at least three ways.
+Software can use the skip branch in at least four ways.
 1) Branching to the next packet will cause the IT DMA to skip packets to recover from cycle loss.
 2) Branching to the same packet will cause the IT DMA to fall behind (on that channel only) without skipping any packets due to cycle loss.
 3) Branching to an alternate context program can allow the generation of an interrupt, and the possible early completion of transmission.
 4) Stopping the IT DMA context program due to cycle loss.
 Software can use the third and fourth methods to cease transmission on cycle loss in the application-specific case that the receiver cannot tolerate either late or lost packets.

 Because the Host Controller will generally load isochronous transmit packets into a FIFO in advance of transmission, some packets may be considered complete when cycle loss is detected, even though they have not yet left the transmit FIFO.
-In this situation, the Host Controller will hold those packets in the FIFO until they can be transmitted, and will then complete the transmission of all other packets that had been intended to go out in the same cycle.
+In this situation, the Host Controller will hold those packets in the FIFO until they can be transmitted, and will then complete the transmission of each context packet that had been intended to go out in the same cycle.
 The Host Controller will then apply the skip branching on the packets for the next cycle (the first cycle for which no transmission has been performed).
 If a context in the ITDMA is arranged to skip packets on cycle loss, the packet skipped will be the one scheduled for the cycle following the cycle that was lost.
 If the Host Controller preloads more than one cycle's worth of packets, the skip may be delayed by a similar number of cycles, so that the transmit FIFO can empty normally, without being flushed.